 Brampton's primary regional transit connections are provided by the Kitchener GO Line that provides GO Train service to the Bramalea, Brampton, and Mount Pleasant GO Stations.
 Each of these stations connect thousands of Bramptonians to Downtown Toronto, the Greater Toronto Area and towards Waterloo Region.
 GO Train service is complemented by regional GO Bus connections which provide connections to neighbouring municipalities and between major stations within Brampton.
-VIA Rail service is provided along the corridor, linking the city to the broader province.
+VIA Rail service is provided along the Kitchener Corridor Corridor. linking the city to the broader province.

-- 3.4.2.19 The City supports the expansion of existing GO Train services to and from Brampton, including the introduction of two-way, all-day GO Train service to support the connection of Brampton residents to the greater region. - 3.4.2.20 Efficient and seamless connections between the Rapid Transit Network and Local Transit Routes and the GO Train and Bus services is encouraged. - 3.4.2.21 Regional rail ridership and future service improvements will be supported by the applicable Major Transit Station Area Study completed for each existing and future GO Station, in accordance with the policies of this Plan. - 3.4.2.22 The use of regional rail will be encouraged by the development of higher density and transit supportive residential and employment densities around stations in accordance with the applicable Centres policies. - 3.4.2.23 The City will work with Metrolinx to plan for the introduction of the Heritage Heights GO Station as a new station for GO Rail service within the Heritage Heights Secondary Plan Area. - 3.4.2.24 The City will advocate for the timely electrification of the Kitchener GO corridor to Bramalea GO Station and for the future electrification of the section of this corridor west of this station. - 3.4.2.25 The City will encourage the provision of priority parking for zeroemission vehicles and charging terminals at GO Train stations.
+- 3.4.2.19 The City supports the expansion of existing GO Train services to and from Brampton, including the introduction of two-way, all-day GO Train service to support the connection of Brampton residents to the greater region. - 3.4.2.20 Efficient and seamless connections between the Rapid Transit Network and Local Transit Routes and the GO Train and Bus services is encouraged. - 3.4.2.21 Regional rail ridership and future service improvements will be supported by the applicable Major Transit Station Area Study completed for each existing and future GO Station, in accordance with the policies of this Plan. - 3.4.2.22 Transit supportive land uses are required at existing and future GO stations identified as Centres by planning for higher density residential and employment development within walking distance from the station, in accordance with the Major Transit Station Area policies of the relevant Secondary Level Plan and Brampton Plan. - 3.4.2.23 3.4.2.22 The use of regional rail will be encouraged by the development of higher density and transit supportive residential and employment densities around stations in accordance with the applicable Centres policies. - 3.4.2.243.4.2.23 The City will work with Metrolinx to plan for the introduction of the Heritage Heights GO Station as a new station for GO Rail service within the Heritage Heights Secondary Plan Area. - 3.4.2.253.4.2.24 The City will advocate for the timely electrification of the Kitchener GO corridor to Bramalea GO Station and for the future electrification of the section of this corridor west of this station. - 3.4.2.263.4.2.25 The City will encourage the provision of priority parking for zero-emission vehicle parking vehicles and charging terminals at GO Train stations.